RachWalm/spelling-game/README.md

 Due to unfamiliarity with some of the syntax and functions that are available, there was a great deal of experimentation that took place to get the correct function or syntax that output my anticipated results.

 One error that required the assistance of the tutors at code institute was that an event listener was calling *handleKeys* function where it appeared that an input typed was occurring twice.
 After watching many tutorials and trying various fixes nothing worked when I changed the function.
 The tutor quickly spotted I was calling the function *handleKeys* right at the top of the code and further down.
 Unfortunately, I had got too focused on the function to look at whole code.
-This is a learning experience to take a look at the whole process, not just what you are currently doing.
+This is a learning experience to take a look at the whole process, not just the part you are currently considering.

 ## Deployment to Github